pyrogram/pyrogram/docs/source/start/invoking.rst

 Context Manager
 ---------------

-The ``with`` statement starts a context manager, which is used as a shortcut to automatically call :meth:`~pyrogram.Client.start` and :meth:`~pyrogram.Client.stop`, which are methods required for Pyrogram to work properly.
+The ``with`` statement starts a context manager used as a shortcut to automatically call :meth:`~pyrogram.Client.start` and :meth:`~pyrogram.Client.stop`, which are methods required for Pyrogram to work properly.
 The context manager does also gracefully stop the client, even in case of unhandled exceptions in your code.

 This is how Pyrogram looks without the context manager: